gaehlerm/SoftwareEngineering/README.md

 In your code you will also have different levels of abstraction.
 These can be compared to the layers of an onion.
 Thus it is also called the onion architecture.
 The outer layer always depends on the interface of the inner layer.

 The innermost layer is the Domain Model.
 It is the heart of your software.
 The Domain Model cannot be bought anywhere, it is unique to your problem.
-It solves the complexity of your busines.
+It solves the complexity of your business.
 It doesn't know anything about the outer layers.

 // TODO search images without copy right, sort the layers differently
 <div class="row">